Students must be U.S. citizens or permanent residents, and may be eligible for services if they meet one or more of the following criteria:

 Part II: Educational Background

-If you answered “no” to BOTH questions, you are First Generation eligible for the Student Support Services program.
+If you answered “no” to ONE or BOTH questions, you are first-generation eligible for the Student Support Services program.

 Part III: Disability